What Does a Tooth Extraction Mean?

 - Dry socket or exposure of bone in the tooth socket

 Patients may also experience side effects from local and general anesthesia.
-Dr. Gill or Dr. Kenson will discuss any potential side effects before the procedure.
+Our doctors will discuss any potential side effects before the procedure.

 Schedule a Consultation

 If you have a damaged tooth and are suffering from pain, you may need a tooth extraction.
-Call (303) 277-9600 to schedule a consultation with Dr. Nancy Gill or Dr. Dallas Kenson.
+Contact us at (303) 277-9600 to schedule a consultation with Dr. Dallas Kenson.
 Our practice serves Golden, Denver, and surrounding areas in Colorado.